salvacarrion/autonmt/docs/get-started/quickstart.md

-# Quickstart: your first experiment
+# Quickstart: your first translation

-This page runs a complete, minimal AutoNMT experiment end to end — **fetch a corpus, train a small Transformer, score it, and write a report** — explaining each block as we go.
+This page runs a complete, minimal AutoNMT translation experiment end to end — **fetch a corpus, train a small Transformer, score it, and write a report** — explaining each block as we go.
+For the decoder-only language-model version of this loop, see [Quickstart: train a GPT](quickstart-gpt.md).
 It uses the HuggingFace dataset loader, so install the `hf` extra first:

 ```bash
 pip install -e '.[hf]'